teuk/mediabot_v3/plugins/scripts/README.md

 ## What users can do

 Once an administrator enables routes, IRC users invoke external commands exactly like normal Mediabot commands.
-The repository ships six examples:
+The repository ships seven examples:

 | Command route | Language | Purpose |
 |---|---|---|